EmilioPelaez/FloatingPromptTextField/README.md

 ## Customization

 All of the customization is done using modifier-style functions.
-Since these are exclusive to `FloatingPromptTextField`, they must be called before calling other modifiers.

 ### Customizing the Floating Prompt